 - Delayed weight gain

 In the single case of 2,4 Dienoyl-CoA reductase deficiency (DE RED), the baby was treated with a low-lysine formula.
-Lysine is a building block of proteins.
-The baby who had this disorder had dangerously high levels of this substance in her blood.
+Lysine is an amino acid, a building block made of proteins.
+The baby who had this disorder had dangerously high levels of this substance in their blood.

 Supplements and Medications